 Our programs allow our participants to experience world travel through fresh eyes with the security and know-how of a seasoned traveler at their side.
 Here are just a few of the steps we take to ensure this safety net is in place throughout the program:

 Each location that we run programs in is subject to a rigorous selection process that includes evaluation of:

 Conclusions about each aspect are a summation of our research into recommendations from national government departments (e.g. U.S. Department of State), independent online resources (e.g. Nomadlist.com), our support networks (e.g. local suppliers and agents), and our own personal travel in the region.

-All but one of the host countries of our currently available programs are ranked safer than the United States by the Global Peace index.
+All but two of the host countries of our currently available programs are ranked safer than the United States by the Global Peace index.

 As with our location selection, our accommodations go through a thorough vetting process.
 We consider:

 In some cases, participants may be split between different accommodations (which may vary in facilities and standard), although they will never be staying alone.
 At a minimum, all participants will have their own private bedroom and have access to a bathroom shared with no more than 4 other participants.
 They will also be within 30 minutes walking of all other participants and Edumadic staff.

 All of our staff are subject to comprehensive crisis management training which is customized for each of our locations.
 This training ensures they know how to react in the event of a general crisis (such as an injury to a participant) as well as those specific to the location in which they are on-program (such as an earthquake in Indonesia).

 Our staff are equipped with local hospital and other emergency services information, have general travel insurance claims experience, and will always accompany participants to medical facilities for treatment if requested.